-Dravidians came to India around 8000-10,000 years ago, and spread out all over North India – from the Indus valley through the entire Ganga basin.
+Dravidians came to India more than 5,000 years ago.
+Maybe even 8,000 – 10,000 years ago.
+They spread out all over North India, from the Indus valley through the entire Ganga basin.
 This is one theory, the other being that they are indigenous to southern India.

 Today, in India, people who speak Hindi and related languages are considered to be of Aryan origin.
 Only people who speak Dravidian languages are thought to be of Dravidian descent.

-Here’s something I read that is very interesting – and astonishing – because it’s contrary to what people accept as the obvious truth: North Indians living in the region of UP, Bihar and Bengal are also Dravidians!
+Here’s something I read that is very interesting – and astonishing – because it’s contrary to what people accept as the obvious truth: North Indians living in the region of UP, Bihar and Bengal are also of Dravidian descent!

 I recently learned that race and language have been disconnected many times in history due to all the invasions and migrations, as well as racial mixing.
 Conclusion: race and language are not connected.

-Here’s what might’ve happened: Most of the action in India was at the north-west frontier.
-So, only the Dravidians settled over there moved south, while Dravidian people from the east of Delhi up to Bengal remained where they were.
+Here’s what might’ve happened: For thousands of years people entered India through its north-west frontier.
+So, only the Dravidians who were settled over there moved south, while Dravidian people from the east of Delhi up to Bengal remained where they were.

-While people in the south who speak Dravidian languages are indeed Dravidian, so are a lot of people who live in the North and speak Hindi!
+While people in the south who speak Dravidian languages may indeed be Dravidian, a lot of people who live in the North and speak Hindi could be genetically more Ancestral South Indian than Ancestral North Indian!

 The Dravidians in the gangetic plains seldom seemed to move south, though there are isolated references to groups of people moving south for unknown reasons.
 For example, the Andhras who lived on the banks of the Yamuna in the 7th century B.C. moved south steadily to their present territory of Andhra Pradesh.
 However, all Telugu speakers are not Andhras.